 Maybe you skip the flu shot because you’re wondering if you get sick from the flu shot.
 Or you feel the vaccine doesn’t work.
 There are a few misconceptions regarding flu shots and here are the facts behind them.

 Flu shots are best method of flu prevention, lowering your risk of contracting the flu between 40 and 60 percent.
 Why not 100 percent?

 Vaccines tend to work better against A (H1N1) and B strains of influenza but are less effective in fighting the A (H3N2) strain.
-The CDC predicted the H3N2 strain will be much more prevalent during the 2017-2018 flu cycle than it has in past years; hence, the significant uptick in influenza cases, hospitalizations and deaths compared to previous years.
+During the 2018-2019 flu season, the dominant flu strain of flu was H1N1 until March 2019, when it flipped to H3N2, leading to more serious symptoms and hospitalization compared to H1N1.

 And some years, a strain may not be included in the vaccine.
 The World Health Organization (WHO) leads the world’s influenza control efforts by having scientists throughout the world collect viral surveillance data to detect new strains, track how quickly the strains are spreading and what type of patients are being affected.

 Scientists from the five national influenza centers, including the U.S. Centers for Disease Control and Prevention (CDC), analyze the data to predict the predominant strains for upcoming flu season.
 Scientists meet two more times after this to determine the flu vaccine composition for the northern and southern hemispheres.

 Once the composition is agreed upon, WHO or CDC provides private manufactures with the viruses for creation of an FDA-approved vaccine that can kill the identified strains for that flu season.
 However, if scientists can’t find a way to safely kill a strain, that strain won’t be included in the vaccine.